 art of the mission of the Gig Harbor Downtown Waterfront Alliance is to preserve and enhance the existing character of the waterfront district.
-In pursuit of that goal, over the last seven summers the Alliance has purchased and maintained the beautiful hanging baskets that grace our downtown waterfront from May to September.
+In pursuit of that goal, over the last nine summers the Alliance has purchased and maintained the beautiful hanging baskets that grace our downtown waterfront from May to September.
 The effort involves procuring the baskets and recruiting, training, and managing the daily watering crews.
 Over the past several years we have been able to field an impressive core of volunteers that includes property owners, local businesses, and private citizens.

 Each year the Alliance recruits volunteers to join this hardworking, dedicated team.
 Watering takes place bright and early (5:00am start) before parking spaces near the baskets become filled.
 This is only a twice a month obligation – and requires a team of two.
 The baskets hang from late May to early September.
 Interested?
 Contact the Alliance office for more information.

 Special thanks to our 2017 volunteers who faithfully watered every morning at 5:00am, and to our wonderful sponsors, Columbia Bank and the Rotary Club of Gig Harbor.
 Additional basket sponsorships came from Joanie Mitton, Green Cottage Pets, Richard & Judith Russell, and Lisa Hystek Photographyt.
 Thank you for your support!

 Gig Harbor Downtown Waterfront Alliance Received 2013 Excellence on Main Award for